 G (short for gravitational)-forces help to explain the phenomenon.
 When we are not riding coasters and going about our daily lives, we experience the earth's normal gravitational force.
 Defined as 1G, it is the force that keeps us tethered to the ground.
 Without 1G, we'd lift into the air like a helium ballon (or like astronauts in orbit above the Earth).

 Because of their design and elements, coasters exert both positive and negative Gs.
-Coaster riders experience anything greater than 1G (and some coasters briefly deliver bursts of 4Gs and more), or positive Gs, as a heaviness or pressure on their bodies.
+Coaster riders experience anything greater than 1G (and some coasters briefly deliver bursts of 4Gs and more), as a heaviness or pressure on their bodies.
 These are known as positive G-forces or simply positive Gs.
 Anything less than 1G, referred to s negative G-forces or negative Gs, results in airtime.

 Typically, coasters send riders rising out of their seats when a train crests a hill at high speeds.
 The train starts falling down the other side of the hill, but the objects inside of the train, namely the passengers, want to keep hurtling skyward.
 The upward forces momentarily overtake the earth's gravitational force, and riders experience airtime.
 Although they are identified as “negative Gs,” it should be noted that the actual airtime forces on a coaster usually fall in the range between 0G and 1G.

 There are two general types of airtime: “floater” and “ejector.”
 Floater air refers to the more gentle variety during which riders slowly rise out of their seats and float above them.
 It has also been described as a “butterflies-in-your-stomach” sensation.
 The more menacing sounding ejector air describes the sudden, somewhat violent burst of air that might send coaster riders slamming upwards into their restraints.
 There are fans of both (we are partial to floater air).

 Steel hypercoasters (rides with lifts hills of about 200 to 250 feet and no inversions) are designed for speed and airtime.
 Two of the best, and ones that deliver glorious pops of floater air are:

 Wooden coasters are sometimes known for their ejector air.
 Two that offer plenty of airtime are: